dflores64/sgPLS_develop/README.md

 ```

-Let's give some simple examples : we will create and use two datasets:
+Let's give some simple examples : we will create and use three datasets:

 - one is a dataset with only one response variable $Y$.